Understanding auto refinancing

 A credit union is a cooperative institution where people, or members, can open savings or checking accounts, deposit funds, or access other banking services like auto loans and mortgages.
 Credit unions are controlled by its members and work as non-profit financial institutions, meaning the profits are distributed to members as interest earned on deposited funds.

 Applying for auto loan refinancing through a credit union could be ideal if you are looking for easily accessible refinance opportunities with potentially lower interest rates.
 Since these institutions are not-for-profit, interest rates are typically lower than for-profit institutions, like banks.
-Keep in mind it is good to shop around for refinancing rates — getting multiple quotes from different institutions can help you find a competitive refinancing deal.
+Keep in mind that it is good to shop around for refinancing rates — getting multiple quotes from different institutions can help you find a competitive refinancing deal.

 Keep in mind it is good to check around for competitive refinancing rates from other institutions for comparison to make sure you get the best refinancing deal.